jeffreychou777/GenComm/README.md

 - V2X-Sim 2.0: Download the data from [this page](https://ai4ce.github.io/V2X-Sim/).
 Also download pickle files from [google drive](https://drive.google.com/drive/folders/16_KkyjV9gVFxvj2YDCzQm1s9bVTwI0Fw?usp=sharing).
 - DAIR-V2X-C: Download the data from [this page](https://thudair.baai.ac.cn/index).
 We use complemented annotation, so please also follow the instruction of [this page](https://siheng-chen.github.io/dataset/dair-v2x-c-complemented/).

-Note that you can select your interested dataset to download. **OPV2V** and **DAIR-V2X-C** are heavily used in this repo, so it is recommended that you download and try them first.
+Note that you can select your interested dataset to download. **OPV2V**, **OPV2V**, **DAIR-V2X-C** and **V2X-Real** are used in our experiments, so it is recommended that you download and try them first.

-Create a `dataset` folder under `HEAL` and put your data there.
+Create a `dataset` folder under `GenComm` and put your data there.
 Make the naming and structure consistent with the following:
 ```
-HEAL/dataset
+GenComm/dataset

 .
 ├── my_dair_v2x